-Data protection technology is used by apple in flash memory on IOS devices.
+Data protection technology is used by Apple in flash memory on IOS devices.
 256-bit per file key generated every time a new file is created, and content of the file is encrypted using AES encryption.
 This per-file key is later wrapped with class key and stored in the file’s metadata, which is then encrypted with the EMF (file system) key.
 EMF key is generated by unique hardware UID.
-This process is shown in below figure.
+This process is shown in the figure below.

 Due to this data protection schema, it is not possible to carve files with the classical approach.
-By exploiting Journaling feature of the HFS+ then comparing and analyzing catalog file and journal file of the HFS+ file system.
+By exploiting the Journaling feature of the HFS+ then comparing and analyzing catalog file and journal file of the HFS+ file system.
 Using this deleted file’s information, metadata location, and timestamp can be retrieved.
-By referring journal file information deleted files could be searched and recovered, cryptographic keys could be located, and then image file could be decrypted.
+By referring to journal file information, deleted files can be searched and recovered, cryptographic keys can be located, and image files can be decrypted.
 But it is mandatory to have a physically acquired image to perform this approach.

 Carving deleted SQLite database records

-As shown in above screenshot this information includes phone name, internal name, IMEI number, platform, Acquisition type and Acquisition date.
+As shown in the screenshot above, this information includes phone name, internal name, IMEI number, platform, Acquisition type and Acquisition date.

 Now, User can choose one of the two sections presented by the tool.
-The first section is Common sections which include information related to the native applications.
+The first section is the Common section which includes information related to the native applications.
 The second section includes activities related to the applications installed on IOS device.

-Information like calendar events, phonebook with assigned photos, call log, messages and voice mail could be extracted by analysis of preinstalled applications.
+Information like calendar events, phonebook with assigned photos, call logs, messages and voice mail could be extracted by analysis of preinstalled applications.
 The figure below shows call history.

 Information related to Wi-Fi access points, IP connections and locations can also be gathered using Oxygen forensic tool.
-For each network SSID, MAC address of the router, the timestamp of connection is presented by the tool as shown in below figure.
+For each network SSID, MAC address of the router, the timestamp of connection is presented by the tool as shown in the figure below.

-Tool extracts database, as well as plist files from the application, installed on Device.
-These applications are categorized into following types.
+The tool extracts the database, as well as plist files from the application, installed on the device.
+These applications are categorized into the following types.

 There is advanced functionality offered by Oxygen forensic tool as listed below

-- Aggregated Contacts – Contacts from the multiple sources like Phonebook, Skype, Messages, Facebook, and more are analyzed in Aggregated Contacts.
+- Aggregated Contacts: Contacts from multiple sources like Phonebook, Skype, Messages, Facebook, and more are analyzed in Aggregated Contacts.
 It automatically identifies common contact from multiple sources and groups them in Meta contact.

-- Dictionaries – Words entered in messages, notes, and calendar are shown in this section
+- Dictionaries: Words entered in messages, notes, and calendars are shown in this section

-Lots of information available on the computer that has been synched with an IOS device.
-Historical data and passcode bypass certificate are on host computers.
-IOS back up file forensics involves offline back up produced by IOS devices.
+Lots of information is available on a computer that has been synched with an IOS device.
+Historical data and passcode bypass certificates are on host computers.
+IOS backup file forensics involves offline back up produced by IOS devices.

-iPhone back up is created using free utility available for MAC and Windows platforms.
-It uses proprietor protocol to copy data from IOS device to a computer.
+An iPhone backup is created using free utility available for MAC and Windows platforms.
+It uses proprietor protocol to copy data from an IOS device to a computer.
 Using a cable or Wi-Fi iPhone can be synced with a computer.
-There is an option to create encrypted back up, but by default, it creates an unencrypted backup.
-Addition access to the data stored in IOS can be accessed when encrypted back up is cracked.
+There is an option to create an encrypted backup, but by default, it creates an unencrypted backup.
+Addition access to the data stored in IOS can be accessed when the encrypted backup is cracked.

-Synchronization Process gets automatically initiated once IOS device is connected to the computer.
+The synchronization process gets automatically initiated once the IOS device is connected to the computer.

 - Check Prevent iPods, iPhones, and iPads from syncing automatically and click OK button.

-- Once synchronized settings are verified, connect IOS device to the computer using USB cable. iTunes automatically recognize device if the phone is not protected with a passcode.
+- Once synchronized settings are verified, connect the IOS device to the computer using a USB cable. iTunes automatically recognize the device if the phone is not protected with a passcode.

 - iTunes will prompt the user to unlock the device if iPhone is protected with a passcode.
 Once iPhone is successfully synced with a computer, Backup can be performed without unlocking the phone.